 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Governance Committee.
-During the fiscal year ended December 31, 2007, the full Board of Directors met five times, the Audit Committee met nine times, the Compensation Committee met four times and the Nominating and Governance Committee met once.
-During 2007, all directors, except Mr. Phillip C. Yeager, attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
+During the fiscal year ended December 31, 2008, the full Board of Directors met four times, the Audit Committee met nine times, the Compensation Committee met five times and the Nominating and Governance Committee met once.
+During 2008, all directors attended at least 75% of the meetings of the Board of Directors and the committees thereof on which they served.
 The Company encourages each member of the Board of Directors to attend each annual meeting of stockholders.
-All directors, except Mr. Phillip C. Yeager, attended the Company's 2007 annual meeting of stockholders held on May 7, 2007.
+All directors attended the Company's 2008 annual meeting of stockholders held on May 14, 2008.